 Figure 4.2.2.4.2-1: DCCF notifies the NF service consumer about a subscribed analytics event

 The DCCF shall invoke the Ndccf_DataManagement_Notify service operation to notify about a subscribed analytics event.
-The DCCF shall send an HTTP POST request with "{notificationURI}" as Resource URI (where "{notificationURI}" has the value of the notification URI received in the NdccfAnalyticsSubscription data structure of the Ndccf_DataManagement_Subscribe service operation, see clause 5.1.5 for the definition of this notification URI), as shown in figure 4.2.2.4.2-1, step 1.
+The DCCF shall send an HTTP POST request with "{anaNotifUri}" as Resource URI (where "{anaNotifUri}" has the value of the notification URI received in the NdccfAnalyticsSubscription data structure of the Ndccf_DataManagement_Subscribe service operation, see clause 5.1.5 for the definition of this notification URI), as shown in figure 4.2.2.4.2-1, step 1.
 The NdccfAnalyticsSubscriptionNotification data structure provided in the request body shall include:

 - the analytics notification correlation identifier within the "anaNotifCorrId" attribute;